 There are a few surf shops along the main road in Dominical that sell and rent surfboards and bodyboards.
 They also have surf wax, leashes, trunks, rash guards and offer ding repair.
 Unless you purchase surf supplies in Jaco or are willing to drive 45 minutes east to San Isidro, this is pretty much it for surf gear.

 Surf Lessons in Dominical, Costa Rica:

 Whether your party is big or small, we can assist you in booking private and group surf lessons.
 Most surf instruction is done at Dominical or Dominicalito, a sheltered beach with smaller waves a few kilometers south of Dominical.
 Surf instructors are experienced local wave-riders with CPR certification.
-A standard lesson lasts two hours at a cost of $50 per person.
+A standard lesson lasts two hours and for updated pricing check out our Tour Guide here.
 All lessons include a surfboard, leash, wax, rash guard, drinks, and fruit.
 Instructors teach new surfers how to paddle their boards, set up for waves and, ultimately, get on their feet.
 Lessons begin on land with basic instruction and then everyone heads out into the whitewash, to where it’s about 4 feet deep, and starts to surf.
 Mile-wide smiles and thunderous high-fives are always included in the price.